 - Sealer and topcoat to provide a durable finish, resistant to water and household chemicals.

 - Manufacturer’s warranty.
 Any reputable manufacturer will offer one.
-For example, QualityCabinets™ will fully stand behind our quality and workmanship for two years from the date of purchase, and WoodStar®, for one year.
+For example, QualityCabinets™ will fully stand behind our quality and workmanship for two years from the date of purchase, and WoodStar®, for Three years.

 See more information by clicking on links below.